 First3Years has been offering local Food for Thought (FFT) training events throughout the state of Texas for more than 35 years.
 This interactive series highlights current research and best practices offering thought-provoking topics (food for thought).
 Additionally, each event provides a meal (lunch or breakfast) offering a time of networking in each community as we gather to advance our professional practice and understanding in the field.

-Links will be provided on your receipt of registration and e-mailed to you the day before the webinar.
+Links will be on your receipt of registration, as well as e-mailed to you the day before.

 **If you do not see the receipt in your inbox, please check your SPAM/Junk folder.**

 *CLICK ON THE DATE AND TIME TO REGISTER*